Skip to main content

 1963 newspaper rendering of Princeton Plaza Shopping Center in San Jose, showcasing the full layout as originally planned.
 The design highlights an open-air shopping strip anchored by Safeway and Thrifty, with landscaped walkways and surface parking—typical of early suburban retail developments.

-On August 14, 1969, Princeton Plaza transitioned from a local shopping center into a true regional mall with the arrival of an 82,500-square-foot Mervyn’s department store in August.
-It was the fifth store in the growing chain, and the largest to date.
-This major addition elevated the center’s profile, attracting shoppers from across San Jose and the greater South Bay.
-Just a few months later, on November 6, 1969, a new wing of interior-facing shops opened between Mervyn’s and Thrifty, officially giving Princeton Plaza its mall status.
-While the layout featured a roof with generous skylights overhead, it wasn’t a fully enclosed mall—there were no entry doors, and the design preserved an open-air atmosphere with lush landscaping and natural light throughout.
+With Mervyn's came a new wing of interior-facing shops, officially giving Princeton Plaza its mall status.
+While the layout featured a roof with skylights overhead, it wasn’t a fully enclosed mall—there were no entry doors, and the design preserved an open-air atmosphere with landscaping and natural light.

 Vintage 1969 newspaper ad celebrating the grand opening of the final phase of Princeton Plaza Shopping Center in San Jose.
 The ad promotes the completion of new interior-facing shops and offers free Coca-Cola to visitors, marking the center’s transition into a regional open-air mall.